 Respect your own schedule and activity level by saying “no” regularly.
 If your dance card tends to fill up quickly with all sorts of obligations and activities, take a moment to decide which invites you’ll accept.
 Choose the things you want to do or that matter to you.
 Skip the direct selling parties, weddings of people you barely know and social events that feel like chores.

-You need time for yourself so that you can pursue the activities you enjoy and also just to relax.
+You need time for yourself so that you can pursue the activities you enjoy and also just relax.
 Don’t pack your schedule so full that you don’t have the necessary time you need to eat well, sleep well, exercise and enjoy your life.

 7. Get 30 Minutes of Exercise Most Days